millimeter-wave-lab/TPR-wio-e5-base-pio-proyect/README.md

 ![Alt text](https://files.seeedstudio.com/wiki/LoRa-E5_Development_Kit/wiki%20images/program2.png)

 12.- Finally, with ST-LINK and STM32 board connected to your PC, on VSCode select "upload".
-If everything is OK, LoRa-E5 module is ready to be programmed.
+If everything is OK, LoRa-E5 module default firmware is erased and the code from this base project is uploaded, the device can now be programmed using platformio!.